clarkgrubb/latex-input/apl/README.md

 * [GNU APL](http://www.gnu.org/software/apl/)

-One Mac OS X one can use Homebrew:
+On Mac OS X one can use Homebrew:

     $ brew install gnu-apl